Blog

 Added sugars are a significant contributor to inflammation, which increases the risk of chronic diseases like obesity, diabetes, and heart disease.
 Unfortunately, added sugars are prevalent in many food products, including salad dressings, condiments, and savory snack foods.

-How to limit: The American Heart Association recommends limiting added sugars to no more than 6 teaspoons (25 grams or 100 calories) per day for women and no more than 9 teaspoons (36 grams or 150 calories) for men.
-Food labels now include added sugars, making it easier to track.
+How to limit: The American Heart Association recommends limiting added sugars to no more than 6 teaspoons (25 grams) per day for women and 9 teaspoons (36 grams) for men.
+Check food labels for “added sugars” to track your intake.

 Processed meats

 Processed meats like bacon, hot dogs, pepperoni, and lunch meats are often cured with salt and synthetic nitrates and are high in saturated fat.
-A 2022 study published in the Journal of Nutrition linked regular consumption of processed meats to an increased risk of inflammation, which is believed to be a result of both nitrates and saturated fats.
+A 2022 study linked regular consumption to an increased risk of inflammation.

-How to limit: Limit overall consumption of processed meats.
-When you do eat processed meats, opt for “uncured” meats treated with salt instead of nitrates.
+How to limit: Limit consumption.
+When choosing processed meats, opt for “uncured” products treated with salt instead of synthetic nitrates.

 Highly processed foods